tenacityteam/tenacity/images/README.md

 All interim logos are licensed under [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/).

-The logo with text (as is found under the file `AudacityLogoWithName.xpm`) has a different license, [Creative Commons Attribute 4.0](https://creativecommons.org/licenses/by/4.0/).
+The logo with text (as is found under the file `SaucedacityLogoWithName.xpm`) has a different license, [Creative Commons Attribute 4.0](https://creativecommons.org/licenses/by/4.0/).